Farmworkers in the United States: Working conditions and workplace issues

 Potential health and safety issues that may be associated with farm work also include vehicle rollovers, falls, musculoskeletal injuries, hazardous equipment, grain bins, pesticides, unsanitary conditions, and respiratory disease among others.

 In 1998–99, 468 individuals employed in agriculture were identified with acute occupational pesticide-related illness in six states participating in the SENSOR program (AZ, CA, FL, NY, OR, TX), which include states where large numbers of crop farmworkers are employed.
-This compared with 441 individuals employed in non-agricultural occupations who were identified with acute occupational pesticide-related illness in those states.
+This compares with 441 individuals employed in non-agricultural occupations who were identified with acute occupational pesticide-related illness in those states.
 The US Environmental Protection Agency's Worker Safety Program provides educational materials facilitating implementation of the Agricultural Worker Protection Standard established under federal regulation.
 In 2009–2010, NAWS (the National Agricultural Workers Survey, conducted under the US Bureau of Labor Statistics) found that 84 percent of workers received training in safe use of pesticides within the past 12 months from their current employers.

 NAWS found that "Almost all farm workers reported that their current farm employer made drinking water, toilets and washing water available on a daily basis.
 Of the small percentage of farm workers who reported not using the employer-provided toilets on a daily basis (3% in 1999–2000), three-fourths indicated that the bathroom was 'too far away' to use."

 The survey asked: If you are injured at work or get sick as a result of your work, does your employer provide health insurance or pay for your health care?
 In 2009–2010, 74 percent of survey farmworkers answered yes, 15 percent did not know.
 In 2007–2008, 60 percent of farmworkers considered it "easy" to get access to US health care.

+Healthcare and labor inequalities are two main things that often get overlooked when it is for those individuals who work in agricultural fields.
+Researchers from Johns Hopkins Center for a Livable Future, explained that some of the challenges related to healthcare are transportation, immigration status, and all the additional cost it comes with.
+For undocumented farmworkers it's more difficult since they don't have the access to those who have legal status.
+Additionally, most employers don't provide health insurance coverage to workers which leaves these workers to pay out of pocket or prevent them from getting medical treatment because of the expenses.